DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 The following code generates a histogram of the daily steps taken.
-First the data is processed to remove all of the missin (NA) values.
+First the data is processed to remove all of the missing (NA) values.
 Then it is grouped by date and summarized using the `sum()` function.
 Finally `ggplot()` is invoked to generate the histogram graphic.